What To Expect On Five Of The USA’s Iconic Road Trips

 It all peaked in the 1950s as the car finally surpassed the steam train.
 The American Road Trip was born, and embraced, and a century down the track, it still lures with its promise of escape and expanse.

-With over 4000km of rustic glory to traverse, Route 66 is perhaps the most iconic of all American road trips.
+With more than 4000km of rustic glory to traverse, Route 66 is perhaps the most iconic of all American road trips.
 These days, the adjacent interstate highway system renders the old route a nostalgia trail rather than efficient means of getting from A to B, but then that’s the most charming thing about it.

 Route 66 is peppered with landmarks and notable idiosyncrasies, including Texas’s Cadillac Ranch, a giant sculpture of Abe Lincoln in Illinois, and Oklahoma’s World’s Largest Catsup Bottle.
 There’s the romantic, spirited glory of the dusty ancient southwest, too.